galaxyproject/training-material/topics/proteomics/tutorials/proteomiqon/tutorial.md

 {: .question}

 # creating a peptide database with PeptideDB
 If you are working with mass spectrometry data and wish to analyse the results from the mass spectrometer (the raw file), you will need a reference.
 A FASTA file is therefore almost always used.
 This FASTA file contains the amino acid sequences of the proteins expected to be present in your sample, which can be compared with the measured mass spectra.
-The FASTA file that you need can be found here [Chlamy data for download](https://www.uniprot.org/proteomes/UP000006906).
 It includes the whole Proteome of *Chlamydomonas reinhardtii*.
 To make proper use of this reference, we need to digest it with trypsin *in-silico*.
 This is where the PeptideDB Tool comes in.
 It gets your FASTA as input and stores the resulting peptides, with their masses and modifications, in a SQLite database.

 > <warning-title>The upstream default currently includes N15</warning-title>
 >